 How Long Does Plasti Dip Last?

-Plasti dip is always durable and can last for three years without having any retouching.
+Plasti dip is always durable and can last for three years without any retouching.

 Is Plasti Dip Permanent?

-It comes with an iceland bond, it can be said it is parment.
+It comes with an Iceland bond, it can be said it is paramount.

 Can a Pressure Washer Remove Plasti Dip?

 Yes, Plasti dip can be removed with a pressure washer but you would need to apply some solvent before using pressure water.
 The details about the solvents are given above in the same document.

 There is no risk of rim damage, instead, you use any sharp object like a screwdriver or knife to remove Plasti dips from the rims.